stefanncioaba/java-mini-shell/README.md

 ## Limitations / Future Work

-- Current implementation is a single-class prototype; next step is to refactor into separate components (shell loop, command parser, command executor).
-- Parsing logic for quoting/escaping is ad-hoc and focused on the supported features; a proper tokenizer + parser would make it easier to extend with pipes and more redirection operators.
 - Currently supports only `>` / `1>` for stdout redirection; stderr and pipes
   (`|`) are not yet implemented.